Russian figure skater Kamila Valieva can continue in Winter Olympics | DW | 14.02.2022

 The USA took silver in the team event and would be upgraded to gold if the Russians were eventually to be stripped of their title.
 Katie Hartman, their Olympic and Paralympic spokeswoman said that isn't the most important thing.

 "For us, this is less about medals and more about protecting the sanctity of fair and clean sport and holding those accountable that don't uphold the Olympic values," she said.
-The US Olympic Committee added that: "This appears to be another chapter in the systemic and pervasive disregard for clean sport by Russia," in a statement.
+The US Olympic Committee added in a statement that: "This appears to be another chapter in the systemic and pervasive disregard for clean sport by Russia."

 David Howman, a former director of WADA said there were still plenty of questions to be answered.